SlackinJack/localai-chat/README.md

 Road map and targets (mostly for myself):
-- add function-less triggers back, check compat with other models
 - upload/download files, stablediffusion support, maybe tts support (if i get it working on my end)
 - add word-streaming